joergschwarzwaelder/hhc2023/Objective-10/README.md

 The Game Cartrige 2 can be found at the above location at 3/20.
 It can be started anytime from the "Items" section in the game.
 There are two different versions of this game.
-When the game is started, it is randomly chosen which one is started.
+When the game is started, it is randomly chosen which one is selected.
 The only difference between both is, that a specific screen in one game is open on the top and you the player is pushed down a few steps when trying to pass.
 The other version is just the opposite: The screen is open on the bottom and the player is pushed up when trying to pass.

 game0: